 Expressly ask your client if you may use kitchen appliances or electronics.
-Most will be happy to let you watch T.V., play video games and use the kitchen.
-They’ll also be happy that you asked.
+Most will be happy to let you watch T.V., play video games, and use the kitchen.
+They’ll also be pleased that you asked.
 And if they say that anything is off-limits, respect their request.

 As an example of how things can go south, I once had a client who said I could use her desktop computer.
-But we used the same email host, and I had to log her out of her account in order to log into mine.
-This was problematic as she didn’t know her password and thought I had somehow tampered with her email.
+It turned out we used the same email host, and I had to log her out of her account to log into mine, which was problematic as she didn’t know her password and thought I had somehow tampered with her email.
 Yikes!

 Don’t be nosy!
 You might think, “Well, if they left it lying around, it’s fair game,” but this is an unprofessional attitude.
 You are there to look after a pet.
 Browsing someone’s paperwork or rifling through the mail isn’t respectful.